Tracing your maternal ancestry

 Your unique mtDNA sequence result is known as your mtDNA profile.
 Individuals share the same mtDNA profile if their mtDNA sequences are an exact match to each other.
 Since mtDNA is passed down from mother to child along the direct maternal lineage, individuals who have descended from the same maternal lineage are expected to have exactly the same or very similar mtDNA profiles.
 If two individuals have different mtDNA profiles, it would conclusively confirm that they did not descend from the same maternal lineage, regardless of family legend.

-Customers can select which mtDNA region or regions that they would like to have analyzed:
+Customers can select which mtDNA region or regions that they would like to have analyzed in this DNA Maternal Ancestry Test:

 - Standard Test: HVR1 sequence.
 This is often all that is required to achieve an adequate resolution.